 Has there been a change in the project commencement and delivery date?

 Yes.
-The construction has now been scheduled for early 2023, with the centre to open by late 2024.
+The construction has now been scheduled for early 2023, with the centre to open by summer 2024/25.
 This is significantly later than originally planned primarily due to a member of the community submitting a Victorian Heritage Register (VHR) nomination for CMSP.
 Council received a determination from the Heritage Council on 11 August 2022 which brought the delay period of 12 months, in total, to a close.

 When will the demolition take place and how long will it last?